brandoncarl/taskco/README.md

 Distributed priority jobs queue for node.js

-**Note**: this repository is still highly in flux.
-It is not currently recommended for use in production.
+**Note**: this repository is still in early development.
+My company is preparing to use it in production.
+While the core API is in place, we are looking for initial users and contributors.

 ## Introduction